wiseman-timelord/AiCherryTree/README.md

 ```

 ## Disclaimer:
-- Wiseman-Timelord does not consent to, authorize, or empower any documents created by others using this program.
-Only the creators of those documents, who are not Wiseman-Timelord, hold responsibility and authority over them.
+- Wiseman-Timelord does not consent to, authorize and/or empower any given documents created by other individuals using LightSt0ne, nay, for other individuals, authorise and empowere, their own works, for whatever, authority and powers, they have.